OptioTertia/optiotertia.github.io/_posts/2022-3-22-LongevityGaps.md

 **Immunological Risks:**

 - Longer, more severe infections have immediate effects in suffering, reduced productivity and longer term risks of auto-immune disorders -- the neurological ones are the most concerning and we have likely only just seen the tip of the iceberg here.
+These disorders can not only significantly reduce longevity but make life not worth living.

 - With a number of researchers long suspecting a link between Epstein-Barr virus and multiple sclerosis, a few months ago we got [strong causal proof](https://www.jwatch.org/na54567/2022/02/01/strong-evidence-epstein-barr-virus-one-trigger-multiple).
 EBV looks a lot like the myelin sheaths that wrap around neurons and infection can induce an auto-immune response that leads to multiple sclerosis and it's awful symptoms.
 What other infections that cause neurological disorders and degeneration are there?
 Long COVID is particularly topical.
 Meanwhile, this [paper reviews](https://ajp.psychiatryonline.org/doi/full/10.1176/appi.ajp.2020.20111598) connections between rapid OCD onset (within 24 to 48 hours!) and strep infections that produce antibodies which inadvertently target a region of our basal ganglia responsible for habit formation.
 In the paper they summarize another study where: